CSCfi/csc-user-guide/docs/support/tutorials/hyperparameter_search.md

 model_gp = gp_minimize( objective, hyperparams, n_class = 50, random_state = 123 )
 ```

-#### Ray pt.0
+#### Ray

-For the case you would like to enable parallel processing on small to medium scale models, *Ray* offers an easy way to enable parallelizing Python codes, and offers wrappers for various Python packages.
+For the case you would like to enable parallel model selection, *Ray* offers an efficient wrappers for various Python packages.
 In case you need packages that are not included in the python-data module, use
 ```python
 pip install --user <package-name>
 ```